-I have always been a lover of all of the Spitz breeds, having owned a Samoyed, Siberian, and Malamute/wolf hybrid over the past 30 years.
+I have always been a lover of all of the Spitz breeds, having also owned a Samoyed, Siberian, and Malamute/wolf hybrid over the past 40 years.
 I came across the Eurasier in a dog breed book back in 2004, fell in love with the photo, and was eventually lucky enough to get a pup from Canada in 2006.

-Warm regards, Lisa Nilson, Shenandoah Eurasiers (Northern/Central Virginia)
+Warm regards, Lisa Nilson, Shenandoah Eurasiers

-Once Eurasier - always Eurasier
+Once Eurasier - Always Eurasier